Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being a Thinking Model

 Regarding multi-task learning, it also benefits from rapid answer generation, and prior studies have shown that it often yields more stable training compared to post-thinking.
 Nevertheless, because reasoning and answer generation occur in separate sequences, the unfaithfulness problem arises more frequently than pre-thinking, which reduces the reliability of the reasoning process and constrains the broader applicability of multi-task learning.
-Recently, researchers have proposed using mutual information to enhance the consistency between the reasoning process and the final answer \cite{chen-etal-2024-learning-MMI}.
-However, in multi-task learning settings, this issue remains highly pronounced than other training objects.
+Recently, researchers have proposed using mutual information to migrate the unfaithfulness problem \cite{chen-etal-2024-learning-MMI}.